leibnizli/hummingbirdiOS/README.md

-# Hummingbird - Media Compression Tool
+# Medra - Media Compression Tool

 A clean and efficient iOS app for compressing images, videos, and audio files.
 Extensive customization options to meet your personalized needs.
 Runs locally without network, protecting your privacy and security.